Frequently Asked Questions

 The Illinois Tollway is expanding the sources of data used to provide travel times to the Gateway which will allow more granular congestion data to be presented in the future.
 At a minimum, congestion data will be provided between entrances and exits to the system.

-All of the Chicago arterial congestion data is provided by the Chicago Department of Transportation (CDOT).
+All of the Chicago arterial congestion data is provided by the Chicago Department of Transportation (CDOT) and HERE.
 CDOT estimates the real time arterial congestion based on the movement of transit (CTA) buses on about 300 miles of principal arterials.
 Location and speed data from the GPS equipment on board the buses are processed by CDOT in real time to estimate the arterial congestion.
 HERE is a proprietary vendor of traffic information.

 Currently, Chicago arterial congestion is estimated based on the movement of transit buses.
 During off peak hours, nights, and weekends, the CTA bus services over many of the segments are limited.
 This limits the availability of congestion estimates on segments with infrequent bus service.
 In the future, CDOT plans to include other probe based and automated detector data sources for congestion estimation to supplement the bus probe data.